chuyaowang/obsidian/Biology/Concepts/microRNA.md

 ## Overview

 MicroRNAs (miRNAs) are small non-coding RNA molecules that play important regulatory roles in gene expression.
 They are found in many organisms, including plants, animals, and even some viruses.
-MiRNAs are typically composed of approximately 21-23 nucleotides and are involved in post-transcriptional gene regulation.
+MiRNAs are typically composed of approximately 21-23 nucleotides and are involved in **post-transcriptional gene regulation**.

 miRNA or [siRNA](Small%20Interfering%20RNA.md) can induce degradation of [mRNA](mRNA.md) by forming a RNA-protein complex called **RNA-induced silencing complex** (RISC) with the Argonaute protein.